Is fluoride bad for you?

 In 1901, dentist Frederick McKay discovered that fluoride is beneficial for teeth.

 Eventually, officials in Colorado Springs uncovered a large amount of naturally occurring fluoride in its water supply.
-So then, they concluded that this caused the mottled brown stains on the teeth, now known as dental fluorosis.
+Therefore, they concluded that this caused the mottled brown stains on the teeth, now known as dental fluorosis.

-Later, in the 1940s, the Center for Disease Control conducted research studies.
-Their goal was to further explore the relationship between fluoride and its effects on the teeth.
-Eventually, the results of these studies indicated that it reduces cavities by a whopping 50 to 70 percent.
+In the 1940s, the Center for Disease Control conducted research studies to further explore the relationship between fluoride and its effects on the teeth.
+The results of these studies indicated that fluoride reduces cavities by 50 to 70 percent.

-What came next, of course, was history: Proctor & Gamble was the first company to offer fluoride in their toothpaste.
-After conducting a multi-million dollar research study on cavity prevention in children, they determined that 50 percent of the participants had decreased cavities from it.
+Proctor & Gamble was the first company to offer fluoride in their toothpaste.
+After conducting a multi-million dollar research study on cavity prevention in children, they determined that 50 percent of the participants had decreased cavities from fluoride.

 Based on these results, they released Crest toothpaste in 1955, the first toothpaste to contain fluoride.
 The ad campaign slogan was “Look, Mom!
 No cavities.”